TABLE OF CONTENTS

 Just like offering a cash discount program to customers, surcharge programs come with their own risks and drawbacks to consider.

 If you do decide to proceed with a surcharge program, you must notify your credit card processor and credit card association 30 days before you begin charging.
-Also, you can only add a surcharge to a credit card (not a debit card or alternative payment).
-Additionally, you cannot charge more than 4% to a consumer.
-That percentage must also be the same for all credit cardholders, regardless of the type of credit card.
+Also, you can only add a surcharge to a credit card, and not a debit card.
+Merchants are now limited to charging a maximum of 3% to consumers, as per the recent change in Visa’s 2023 surcharge regulations.
+That percentage must be the same for all credit cardholders, regardless of the type of credit card.
 It is also best practice to let your customers know about the additional surcharge that will appear.
 It must be a separate line item and easily identified as a surcharge on an itemized statement or receipt.

 Each card association has its own rules, so it’s important to research the guidelines of each company before you begin surcharging customers.